yandex/odyssey/documentation/configuration.md

 ##### graceful_die_on_errors *yes|no*

-If specified, after receiving the singal SIGUSR2, Odyssey will shutdown the socket for receptions and continue working only with old connections
+If specified, after receiving the signal SIGUSR2, Odyssey will shutdown the socket for receptions and continue working only with old connections

 #### tls *string*